Abdullah92o/Expense-Tracker-App/README.md

 # Expense Tracker App

 A professional full-stack web application for managing personal expenses.
 This app includes a public landing page, secure user authentication, expense management with filtering, dashboard visualization using Chart.js, and CSV export functionality.
-It’s an excellent project for showcasing modern web development skills on your CV.

 ## Table of Contents

 - [Features](#features)